RetronEletron/EmergeLibrary/README.md

 Answer 7.
 By default it has no password.

 Question 8.
 How do you usually do your stage4's?
 Answer 8.
-I generally get the gentoo profile related to the DE/WM than i compile the kernel than i do the grub thing than i install XORG when it is needed by an DE or wayland if that uses that and than i install the DM by the DE most chosen DM than i install webkit-gtk and neofetch.
+I generally get the gentoo profile related to the DE/WM then i compile the kernel, afterwards i do the grub thing than i install XORG when it is needed by a DE or wayland if that uses that and then i install the DM by the DE most chosen DM then i install webkit-gtk and neofetch.

 Question 9.
 What is the hostname of your stage4's?
 Answer 9 .
-The Default hostname is gentoo .
+The Default hostname is gentoo.

 Question 10.
 Why do you use MAKEOPTS="-j8" or other numbers in /etc/portage/make.conf by default?
 Answer 10.
 I use it to allow new users to easily set the core number of what they want to give to compilations and to not scare the new users of it spitting random Bad substitution errors at times.